 Scarborough South Bay beach had over 30,000 visitors on Saturday 29 June .
 Lifeguards dealt with a number of incidents including over 20 missing children and assisted the RNLI Lifeboat crew and Coastguard with a major incident involving a diver who had taken ill.

-RNLI Lifeguard Supervisor Dave Brant said ‘The number of vistors this weekend was unprecedented.
-Our lifeguards did incredible work to keep beachgoers safe despite the challenging number of vistors.
+RNLI Lifeguard Supervisor Dave Brant said ‘The number of visitors this weekend was unprecedented.
+Our lifeguards did incredible work to keep beachgoers safe despite the challenging number of visitors.
 Luckily the busiest part of the day coincided with high tide, had it been low tide we would’ve dealt with a lot more incidents and a lot more missing children’.

-Dave added: ‘We would like to remind families that we have launched a wristband scheme in conjunction with the Coastguard to aid in reuninting missing children with their families.
+Dave added: ‘We would like to remind families that we have launched a wristband scheme in conjunction with the Coastguard to aid in reuniting missing children with their families.

 ‘The wristbands are free and can be collected at lifeboat, lifeguard stations and RNLI Shops along the Yorkshire coast.
 Parents and Guardians can write their contact details on the wristband making it easier and quicker to reunite children if they get lost.’